Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

-The meta learning objective in eq.[\ref{meta}] is obtained in two stages, \begin{itemize} \item Meta training - The meta training stage can be posed as a bi-level optimization problem, where one optimization contains another optimization as a constraint.
-Here an inner learning algorithm solves a task, defined by dataset $D_s^{train(i)}$ and objective function $\mathcal{L}^{task}$.
-While in meta training an outer (meta) algorithm updates the inner algorithm in order to improve the outer objective $\mathcal{L}^{meta}$.
+The meta-learning objective in eq.[\ref{meta}] is obtained in two stages, \begin{itemize} \item[] \textbf{Meta training} - The meta training stage can be posed as a bi-level optimization problem, where one optimization contains another optimization as a constraint.
+Here, an inner learning algorithm solves a task, defined by dataset $D_s^{train(i)}$ and objective function $L^{task}$.
+While in meta training, an outer (meta) algorithm updates the inner algorithm in order to improve the outer objective $L^{meta}$.
 So, meta training can be formulated as:\\ (outer Objective)

-Where,\\ (inner objective)
+where,\\ (inner objective)

 $\phi^*$ has all the information of source tasks (or data) to solve new tasks.
-So, the inner objective corresponds to task specific learning, while the outer objective corresponds to multiple task learning. \item Meta testing - The meta testing stage is often referred as \textit{adaptation} stage.
-This stage uses the meta knowledge or meta parameters ($\phi^*$), to train the model on unseen target tasks.
-For an $\mathrm{i^{th}}$ target task, meta testing involves training on the $D_t^{train(i)}$ to minimize the loss $\mathcal{L}^{test}$ and evaluating the performance on $D_t^{test(i)}$, for optimal parameter $\theta^{*(i)}$ given by:
+So, the inner objective corresponds to task-specific learning, while the outer objective corresponds to multiple-task learning. \item[] \textbf{Meta testing} - The meta testing stage is often referred as \textit{adaptation} stage.
+This stage uses the meta knowledge or meta parameters ($\phi^*$) to train the model on unseen target tasks.
+For an $\mathrm{i^{th}}$ target task, meta testing involves training on the $D_t^{train(i)}$ to minimize the loss $L^{test}$ and evaluating the performance on $D_t^{test(i)}$, for optimal parameter $\theta^{*(i)}$ given by:

 \end{itemize}